What is the next trend in syndication?

 Is there a show, currently in syndication, that you wish you could have your hands on to distribute?

 because I love it.

 How has consolidation affected your daily operations?

-Is there a show or talent you passed on that you wish you could take back?
+Is there a passed-on show or talent that you wish you could have back?

-Where do you think the syndication business will be in 10 years?
+What will the syndication business be like in 10 years?